Discover the best telephone system for your small business

 Lily’s partner firm, Ericsson-LG, reportedly spend four times as much on research and development than their nearest competitor.
 You can be sure that every solution will be cutting-edge.

 ✓ Dedicated account manager

-Lily Comms pride themselves on being the ‘friendly expert’.
+Lily Comms prides itself on being the ‘friendly expert’.
 Your dedicated account manager will work with you to find the best option.

-Established in the U.S. Cisco have been leaders in the business telecoms industry for over 30 years.
-They produce a number of tailored small business telephone systems and handsets.
+Established in the U.S., Cisco has been a leader in the business telecoms industry for over 30 years.
+It produces a number of tailored small business telephone systems and handsets.
 Stay ahead of competitors with the latest communications solutions, including cloud-hosted software.

 How Cisco can benefit your small business: